Nagatochyan/Nagatochyan/README.md

 I play Osu!,Valorant,Ow2,Shatterline,deltarune,cod,and genshin impact<br>

 ### Osu!
-I'm not good at it but, I can play the best of all the games I have played.<br>↓My osu! page(Tap the image to go to my page!)<br>
+I'm not good at it but, I can play the best of all the games I have played.<br>↓My osu! profile<br>
 <a href="https://osu.ppy.sh/users/29720905"><img src="https://github.com/Nagatochyan/Nagatochyan/assets/94958239/6ad097a2-c97a-4c74-a455-e624b4c79fc5" width="700px"></a>